P. A. Sangma: Formation of Nationalist Congress Party

 Sangma was expelled from the Congress on 20 May 1999, along with Sharad Pawar and Tariq Anwar, for raising the banner of revolt against Sonia Gandhi over the fact that she was a foreign-born citizen.
-Sangma along with Pawar and Anwar wanted a native-born citizen to be projected as the Prime Ministerial candidate.
+Sangma, along with Pawar and Anwar, wanted a native-born citizen to be put forward as the Prime Ministerial candidate.
 After his departure from the Congress Party, he was one of the founders of the Nationalist Congress Party (NCP) along with Sharad Pawar and Tariq Anwar in 1999.
 In January 2004, P.A.
 Sangma created a split in the NCP after Sharad Pawar became close to the NCP's former rival, Sonia Gandhi.
-After losing a battle for the NCP election symbol, Sangma later merged his faction with Trinamool Congress, forming the Nationalist Trinamool Congress .Sangma was one of two NTC MPs elected.
-He resigned from his Lok Sabha seat on 10 October 2005 as a member of AITC, and was re-elected as an NCP candidate in February 2006.
+After losing a battle for the NCP election symbol, Sangma later merged his faction with the Trinamool Congress, forming the Nationalist Trinamool Congress.
+Sangma was one of two NTC MPs elected.
+He resigned from his Lok Sabha seat on 10 October 2005 as a member of the AITC, and was re-elected as an NCP candidate in February 2006.
 He resigned from the 14th Lok Sabha for the second time in March 2008 to take part in the 2008 Meghalaya Legislative Assembly election.

 On 5 January 2013, Sangma launched the National People's Party at the national level.
 The National People's Party managed to win two seats in the Meghalaya Legislative Assembly in the 2013 Meghalaya Legislative Assembly election.
 In 2014, Sangma was elected to Lok Sabha from Tura, and died mid-term in 2016.

 Presidential election

-Sangma's candidature for the 2012 presidential election was proposed by AIADMK and Biju Janta Dal, and later, supported by BJP as well.
+Sangma's candidature for the 2012 presidential election was proposed by AIADMK and Biju Janta Dal, and later, supported by the BJP as well.
 Sangma resigned from the NCP on 20 June 2012 after opposition from Sharad Pawar over his presidential candidature.
-Former Union Minister and a Congress tribal leader Arvind Netam also came out strongly in favour of the candidature of Sangma for the presidential post.
+Former Union Minister and Congress tribal leader Arvind Netam also came out strongly in favour of the candidature of Sangma for the presidential post.

 On 22 July, Pranab Mukherjee was declared the victor over Sangma, crossing the half-way mark of 525,140 votes after votes in half the states had been tallied.
 While securing the required quota, Mukherjee secured 558,194 votes to Sangma's 239,966.
-After the final results were published, Mukherjee secured 7,13,424 value of votes, while Sangma secured 3,17,032 values of votes.
+After the final results were published, Mukherjee secured 713,424 votes, while Sangma secured 317,032 votes.
 The Returning Officer for the election, and the Secretary General of the Rajya Sabha, Vivek Agnihotri, then declared Mukherjee to be elected as President of India.
 Sangma subsequently accused the President-elect of graft.